samuel-jimenez/GramEditor/docs/README.md

-# Tehanu Docs
+# Gram Docs

-Welcome to Tehanu's documentation.
+Welcome to Gram's documentation.

-This is published to [https://tehanu.liten.app/docs](https://tehanu.liten.app/docs).
+This is published to [https://gram.liten.app/docs](https://gram.liten.app/docs).

 To preview the docs locally you will need to install [mdBook](https://rust-lang.github.io/mdBook/) (`cargo install mdbook@0.4.40`) and then run: